Feasoron/red-squirrel-core/README.md

 See Also
 --------
-We have and Angular client!
+We have an Angular client!
 [Red Squirrel Web](hhttps://github.com/Feasoron/red-squirrel-web)